keithjgrant/sidecar-old/content/about.md

 Be sure you understand the three techniques for making drinks: [building](/techniques/building/), [shaking](/techniques/shaking/), and [stirring](/techniques/stirring/).
 Where my recipes say “build”, “shake”, or “stir”, I mean something specific.

 I’ll periodically add new entries for other important mixology skills, information about [ingredients and mixers](/ingredients), and, of course, new [drinks](/drinks/).

+## A note about brand names

+I’m annoyed when a recipe tells me what brand of liquor to use.
+I’m not going to stock four types of tequila in my home bar, and I wouldn’t expect you too, either.
+So in most of the recipes on Sidecar, I leave the brand up to you.

+That said, every now and then, it really does matter.
+An [Elder Fashioned](/drinks/elder-fashioned) doesn’t work without Plymouth Gin and the [Bannon Tantrum](/drinks/bannon-tantrum) was designed specifically for Dry Fly Vodka’s unique flavor.
+So I strive to only name brands when I think it actually matters.